RubenCasal/evaluate_fishseye_experiment/README.md

     <img src="./readme_images/before_transformation.jpg" alt="Original Bounding Box" width="250" style="display: inline-block; margin-right: 10px;">
     <img src="./readme_images/after_transformation.jpg" alt="Training Metrics" width="250" style="display: inline-block;">
 </p>

-## 🧠 Training and Results
+### 🏋️ Training Setup
 The model chosen for training is the **YOLOv11m** model, as it balances performance and efficiency.
 To evaluate the impact of synthetic fisheye data, the following training strategy was applied:

-1. **Training Setup**:
+1. **Model Fine-Tuning**:
    - The YOLOv11m model was fine-tuned using the synthetic fisheye dataset generated with FishyFy.
-   - The model was trained for **5, 10, 20, and 40 epochs** to observe the effect of training duration on performance.
+   - The training process was conducted for **5, 10, 20, and 40 epochs** to analyze the effect of increasing training duration.

 2. **Baseline Comparison**:
-   - The results of the fine-tuned model were compared against the original YOLOv11m model without any fine-tuning on fisheye data.
+   - The fine-tuned model results were compared against the original YOLOv11m model without any fine-tuning on fisheye data.

+### 📊 Results
+modelsmodelsmodelsm

 <div align="center">